goksinan/goksinan.github.io/_posts/2019-06-28-interview-questions.md

   - $$n$$ is small (1 - 1,000), $$m$$ is intermediate (1,000 - 10,000): Use SVM with Gaussian kernel. (seems a fairly complex dataset, better use Gaussian kernel)
   - $$n$$ is small (1 - 1,000), $$m$$ is large (50,000+): Try to add more features and use Logistic Regression or SVM without a kernel.

----

-**Q19.
-How does k-means clustering algorithm work?**
+## <a name="q19"></a> Q19.
+How does k-means clustering algorithm work?

-**A19.** (From [Hastie & Tibshirani](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Seventh%20Printing.pdf)). *K-means* clustering is a simple and elegant approach for partitioning a data set into *K* distinct, non-overlapping clusters, such that the total within-cluster variation, summed over all *K* clusters is as small as possible.
+(From [Hastie & Tibshirani](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20Seventh%20Printing.pdf)). *K-means* clustering is a simple and elegant approach for partitioning a data set into *K* distinct, non-overlapping clusters, such that the total within-cluster variation, summed over all *K* clusters is as small as possible.
 The algorithm flows as follows:

   1. Randomly assign a number, from $$1$$ to $$K$$, to each observations.
 These serve as initial cluster assignments for the observations.